How to Get Authority for Trucking

 Control Your Work Hours

-While you must still obey Hours of Service regulations, you fully control your schedule, whether you want to drive the maximum amount of hours or take short hauls and spend lots of time at home.
+While you still must obey Hours of Service Regulations, you’ll otherwise be able to fully control your schedule, whether you want to drive the maximum number of hours or take short hauls and spend lots of time at home.

 Negotiate Your Rates

-When working under a carrier, your boss negotiates hauling rates on your behalf.
+When working for a carrier, your boss negotiates hauling rates on your behalf.
 However, truckers with authority must negotiate their own rates.
-If you are confident in your negotiation skills, you can make the most out of every haul.
+If you are confident in your negotiation skills, you can make the most of every haul.

 Improve Your Income Potential

-Authority truckers are their own bosses, meaning you get 100% of your profits – no cuts.
-While your expenses may be higher because you’re running your own business, you still have more earning potential than truckers working for a carrier.
+Owner-operators with authority are their own bosses, meaning they get 100% of profits — no cuts.
+While your expenses will be higher because you’re running your own business, you still have far more earning potential than truckers working for a carrier or company drivers.

 Requirements Before Getting Your Own Trucking Authority